enribd/choose-your-own-it-readventure/content/paths/cloud-native-apps.md

 - [Software Architecture :construction:](/content/paths/software-architecture.md): TODO

-- [APIs :new:](/content/paths/apis.md): APIs are one way services use to talk to each other, there are a lot of aspects involved: communication protocols (REST, gRPC, WebSocket, GraphQL, etc), interface definition, version management, testing, security, rate limiting, patterns, api gateways, and more.
+- [APIs :new:](/content/paths/apis.md): APIs are one way services use to talk to each other, there are a lot of aspects involved: communication protocols (REST, gRPC, WebSocket, GraphQL, etc), interface definition, version management, testing, security, rate limiting, api gateways, and more.

+---
 [**⬆ top**](#cloud-native-applications-learning-path)